bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 ### Programmatically disabling popover

-You can disable popover via the syncable Boolean prop `disabled` (default is `false`) Setting it to `true` will disable the popover.
-If the popover is currently visible when disabled is set to `false`, it will remain visible until it is enabled or programmatically closed..
+You can disable popover via the syncable Boolean prop `disabled` (default vlaue is `false`) Setting it to `true` will disable the popover.
+If the popover is currently visible when disabled is set to `false`, it will remain visible until it is enabled or programmatically closed.
+If the popover is disabled/enabled via $root events (see below), your `disabled` value will be updated as long as you have provided the `.sync` prop modifier.

 ```html
 <template>